dandelionalex/dandelionalex.github.io/Unity/Vector.md

 Vector3 is a structure type, and structure is a value type.
 When you get value from the property, it returns a copy of the value, so changing the value of a copy is useless.
 The compiler is stopping you from writing code that doesn't do what it looks like it does.
 (../assets/Sprite_0.png)
+The snippet below illustrates the difference between Value and Property.
 	public class GO : MonoBehaviour
 	{
 	    private MyStruct MagicStructProperty { get; set; } // Property